MayurDSutar/Calculator/README.md

 # Calculator
-A Simple calculator using html css and javscript
+A Simple calculator using html css and javscript with basic functnality addition, substraction, multiplication and division.